pdf-association/techniques-for-accessible-pdf/README.md

 # Techniques for Accessible PDF

 This repo contains the PDF Association's Techniques for Accessible PDF as [published on pdfa.org](https://pdfa.org/techniques-for-accessible-pdf/).
 The contents of this repo are intended primarily for developers, whereas the same content is presented in a friendlier manner on pdfa.org.

-Developers and end-users alike can post Issues in this repo as public comments on the Techniques.
-These will be reviewed by the PDF Association's [Accessibility Liaison Working Group](https://pdfa.org/community/pdf-accessibility-liaison-working-group/).
+Anyone can post an Issue in this repo as a public comment on the posted Techniques, or to suggest additional Techniques.
+All issues are reviewed by the PDF Association's [Accessibility Liaison Working Group](https://pdfa.org/community/pdf-accessibility-liaison-working-group/).

 ![PDF support](https://img.shields.io/badge/PDF-1.7%2C2.0-blue)
 &nbsp;&nbsp;&nbsp;